stefan-code-js/tabledadrian/backlog/tasks/task-008 - Motion-final,-performance,-SEO,-analytics,-QA-(painfully-thorough).md

 - Ran npm run lint to verify the updated components and styles.

 - Converted motion-heavy legal/booking pages to client components, corrected Riviera copy, and reran full test suite (lint, typecheck, vitest, Playwright) for a clean pass.
+- Fixed all accessibility issues reported by the tests.
+- Refactored all pages and components to use the design system and Tailwind CSS.
+- Fixed all wording, spacing, and title issues to align with the design system.

+- Confirmed refined homepage/contact flows with full suite: npm run lint, npm run typecheck, npm run test:unit, npm run test:e2e, npm run build; Playwright navigation passes after CTA copy adjustments.
+- Attempted npm run cf:build (Cloudflare) but build aborts on Windows due to Vercel CLI limitation; recorded logs for follow-up.
 <!-- SECTION:NOTES:END -->